logoPostPlanify

 • The Fix: Unfortunately, in most tools, a deleted scheduled post is gone permanently.
 You will need to recreate and reschedule it.
 Some advanced tools may have a "trash" folder, but this is rare.

 If you are experiencing more persistent issues, such as posts failing to publish at the scheduled time, our guide on what to do when Instagram scheduled posts are not working offers a more detailed troubleshooting checklist.
+If you can't post on Instagram at all (not just scheduled posts), see why can't I post on Instagram for fixes covering action blocks, upload errors, and account restrictions.

 Instagram Scheduling FAQ